eosnetworkfoundation/mandel-eosjs/README.md

 ### Using with Typescript

-In order to get access to the `TextEncoding` and `TextDecoding` types, you need to add `@types/text-encoding` as a dev dependency:
-`npm install --save @types/text-encoding`

 If you're using Node (not a browser) then you'll also need to make sure the `dom` lib is referenced in your `tsconfig.json`:

 ```